wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Get Hands-on in Play Environments

-Use playground instances to get hands-on running kubectl commands in a Kubernetes cluster (60 minutes at a time) :
+With a subscription, get hands-on experience running a real Kubernetes instance in a cloud environment, for a limited amount of time each session, using a browser without installing anything.

+   * Playground sandbox instances enable you to work with many functions provided by a cloud vendor
+   * Labs ("demos") are <strong>guided</strong> experiences with step-by-step instructions on pre-loaded data
+   <br /><br />

+* <a target="_blank" href="https://acloudguru.com/">https://acloudguru.com</a>
+has both Labs and <a target="_blank" href="https://learn.acloud.guru/cloud-playground/cloud-sandboxes">playground</a> on AWS, GCP, and Azure.

+* <a target="_blank" href="https://cloudacademy.com/">https://cloudacademy.com</a>

 * KataKoda, <a target="_blank" href="https://learn.openshift.com/playgrounds/">Red Hat's OpenShift Playground</a> using its "oc" CLI program.
 The KataKoda playground environment is pre-loaded with Source-to-Image (S2I) builders for Java (Wildfly), Javascript (Node.JS), Perl, PHP, Python and Ruby.
 Templates are also available for MariaDB, MongoDB, MySQL, PostgreSQL and Redis.

-* <a target="_blank" href="https://play-with-k8s.com">https://play-with-k8s.com</a> provided free by Docker.
+* <a target="_blank" href="https://play-with-k8s.com">https://play-with-k8s.com</a> was provided free by Docker.
+Now defunct.

-Labs are guided experiences on a real cloud enviornment, for a limited amount of time.
-Labs are included in the price of subscriptions at:

 * KodeKloud instances come up the quickest.

-* <a target="_blank" href="https://acloudguru.com/">https://acloudguru.com</a>
-has both Labs and playground where you get an

 * Coursera.com makes use of Google cloud, requiring copy and pasting of accounts and passwords, bringing up CLI, creating environment variables, etc. every time.

-* <a target="_blank" href="https://cloudacademy.com/">https://cloudacademy.com</a>

 ## Shell scripts